 The Taber Law Group, P.C., was founded on the premise that clients should be able to find proven, top-quality outside counsel in a more cost-effective setting.
 We provide the same high quality aviation, airport development, land use and environmental legal services as larger firms at lower and more flexible rates, with more personal service, and with fewer conflicts of interest.

 Although Taber Law Group P.C. is just several years old, Owner & Founder, Steven M. Taber, has practiced environmental, land use, aviation and airport development law for over 25 years, including at a large law firm, at the Federal Aviation Administration, and in the Environmental Enforcement Division of the Illinois Attorney General’s office.
-With hourly rates at large law firms significantly over the $350 per hour mark, it has become increasingly difficult or impossible for clients to obtain cost-efficient legal representation.
+With the increase in hourly rates at large law firms to make up for increased overhead expenses, it has become increasingly difficult or impossible for clients to obtain cost-efficient legal representation.
 At the same time, environmental liability, and risks and liability associated with running an airport have increased exponentially.
 On July 1, 2010, Steven M. Taber founded Taber Law Group P.C. to provide cost-efficient, top-quality service to environmental, aviation and airport clients.